htrefil/srs/README.md

 # srs
-A Cube2: Sauerbraten server reimplementation, not based on existing Sauerbraten source code.
+A Cube 2: Sauerbraten server reimplementation, not based on existing Sauerbraten source code.
 Currently work in progress.

 ## What is done
 - Protocol data (de)serialization